kevgo/cucumber-sort/README.md

   As an example, take a look at our own [.cucumber-sort-rc file](.cucumber-sort-rc).

-- **.cucumber-sort-ignore:** Populate this file with glob expressions that describe files that cucumber-sort should ignore.
+- **.cucumber-sort-ignore** Populate this file with glob expressions that describe files that cucumber-sort should ignore.

 ### Usage